CU-SYSC3010W25/sysc3010-project-l2-g6/WeeklyUpdates/Week3/Divya_Dushyanthan_Week3.md

   - Created a gui sample with Vaanathy to present to our team members for next meeting.
   - Researched optimal GUI implementations tailored to our target audience, including both sign language speakers and non-sign language speakers.
 4. ***How do you feel about your progress?*** _(brief, free-form reflection)_
     -  Feeling positive about the progress so far.
-Although we haven't accomplished much yet, it's just the beginning, and after meeting the group members, I’m confident we’ll have a successful project.5. ***What are you planning to do next week***? _(give specific goals)_
+Although we haven't accomplished much yet, it's just the beginning, and after meeting the group members, I’m confident we’ll have a successful project.

+5. ***What are you planning to do next week***? _(give specific goals)_
+   - Finish up project proposal draft
+   - Get a better idea on each team members task for working on the project
-6. ***Is anything blocking you that you need from others?*** _(What do you need from whom)_
+7. ***Is anything blocking you that you need from others?*** _(What do you need from whom)_
     - Currently no blockers.